 4. The IRS Might File Your Return For You If You Fail to File

-Another unwanted circumstance is that the IRS can file for you if you fail to file.
+Another unwanted circumstance is that the IRS can process your unfiled taxes for you.

 When this happens, they’ll simply take the amounts that others have reported paying you, and will file, without taking any deductions or other circumstances into account.
 This way, you will likely end up paying more than you should rightfully owe.